mozilla/experimenter-docs/docs/feature-variables-and-me.md

 )
 ```

-This is a characature of the same code in Swift.
+This is a caricature of the same code in Swift.

 ```swift
 let menuSheet = createMenuSheet(